claruspeter/MetaTp/readme.md

 ## How to use the type provider that you have created

-The user includes your finished library, and constructs a type based on your type provider including any type parameters you may have specified.
+The user can now include _your_ finished type provider library, and constructs a type based on _your_ type provider including any type parameters you may have specified.

-At this time the "callback" is called and your _magic_ code connects to your data source and produces the schema to code against.
+At this time the "callback" is called and your personalized code connects to your data source and produces the schema to code against.

 [from Script.fsx](Script.fsx)